 Miss Idalis was a member of the Paola High School Panther Dance Team all 4 years, and graduated in 2014.
 After graduation, she attended Pittsburg State University and joined the Pitt State dance team, where she served as Captain for 2yrs before graduating in 2018 with her BSA in Exercise Science.

 Idalis returned to PSOD part time in 2019 teaching hip hop and jazz classes for the middle school and high school age groups.
-In fall of 2020, she will be continue to teach middle school & high school jazz, as well as hip hop classes and will also be assisting Miss Alex with choreography for the competition team!
+In fall of 2022, she will be continue to teach high school hip hop and jazz classes, as well as assisting Miss Alex with choreography for the competition team!

 We are thrilled to have Miss Idalis on our faculty and cannot wait for you to dance with her!